Emotions run high during Nazi symbol ban debate

 “The politicking over this issue – which is serious, which is sensitive, which is fundamentally about the values of a respectful, democratic nation – should not be drawn into the gutter.”

-Liberal senator Sarah Henderson cried in the chamber after an interjection from Labor minister Murray Watt.

-Senators in the chamber said the interjection related to text messages she sent the Victorian Liberal leader, who is trying to expel a state MP for attending the Melbourne anti-transgender rights rally where Nazis showed up.
+Then came an apparent interjection from Senator Watt.
+Senators in the chamber said it related to text messages Senator Henderson sent to Victorian Liberal leader John Pesutto, who is trying to expel a state MP for attending last week’s Melbourne anti-transgender rights rally where Nazis showed up.

-“I am disgusted in you,” a crying senator Henderson yelled across the chamber.
+According to reports from the ABC, Senator Henderson has urged Mr Pesutto not to go ahead with the expulsion of Moira Deeming.

-The push to have the bill debated ultimately failed, with all sides agreeing it was an important issue to discuss, but Labor, the Greens and One Nation accusing the opposition of bringing it on as a last minute stunt.
+The push to have the bill debated ultimately failed.
+All sides agreed it was an important issue to discuss, but Labor, the Greens and One Nation accused the opposition of bringing it on as a last-minute stunt.

 “There should be time to debate this, not cut off.
 I believe every member in the house will vote to get rid of Nazi symbols,” One Nation leader Pauline Hanson said.